Skip to main content

 info

-A ComputePipeline holds a compiled and linked compute shader.
+A ComputePipeline holds a compiled compute shader plus the ComputeShaderLayout that describes its bindings.

 Usage